AdrienRGO/AdrienRGO.github.io/brain_tumors_classification.md

-# DeepLearning_BrainTumorsClassification
+# Brain Tumors Classification

 ## **1. About this project**

 Everything is explained in the pdf file named "**ProjectReport**".
 However, as it is written in French, this README file will explain the main points in English.
+The code is available here : https://github.com/AdrienRGO/Brain_Tumors_Classification.git
 Let's start with a short presentation of the different files:

 1. **Folders**